Coder130803/Fan-engagement_Cricket_Sentient-analysis/README.md

 # Fan-engagement_Cricket_Sentient-analysis

-Sentient Analysis model that gives emotion recommendations for cricket fans based on their heart rate
+Sentient Analysis model that gives emotion recommendations and henceforth engagement in match for cricket fans based on their heart rate

 Using basic recurrent neural networks for emotion predictions